momagu/digitalpsychologylab.github.io/index.md

 ### How generalizable are the findings?

 The first obstacle to results' potential to be generalizable is the heterogeneity of the primary studies that all differ in subject pools and methodologies, resulting in a very dispersed effect.
 One of the limitations that the authors themselves acknowledge is the lack of diversity in the original studies, with most participants being college educated females from western countries with very few outliers, all of which are in a smaller or greater degree aware of their disordered patterns and are actively seeking help, which already suggests a selection bias.
 Another caveat is that eating disorders are highly individual, so striking the balance between all different needs and functionalities is very hard.
 The authors provide a set of design guidelines extracted from the users' experiences and comments, but not a systematic, transferable design framework to follow.
 As such, the insights are informative, but lack precision, and can be described as moderately generalizable.

 ### What makes the meta analysis scientifically relevant?

 First and foremost, this is a **timely** synthesis of user experiences with self-guided digital interventions for <a class="gls" href="#eds">EDs</a>.
 The focus is on the prioritization of user agency, accessibility and lived experience in (digital) treatment design.
 The study identifies key areas important to most users with mild and moderate eating disorders.
 The findings have practical implications for the design of future digital interventions, enabling the designers to better address diverse needs and preferences of users with <a class="gls" href="#eds">EDs</a>, and the researchers to choose a direction for further studies.
 Despite the needs being accurately recognized, the study does not suggest any (novel) conceptual frameworks for practical implementation.
 The paper's strengths thus lie more in the descriptive summary, than they do in innovation.

 ### How methodologically reliable are the findings?

 The study uses a methodologically solid approach: systematic selection criteria, quality appraisal using CAPS conducted by two independent researchers, structured thematic analysis, precise questions distinguishing between user preferences and experiences, transparency with their choices and reflexivity within the interpretation.
 However, it is important to note that the variability and quality of the primary studies both influence the reliability of the otherwise structurally sound methodology.
 Out of 8 included studies, 5 used notably distinct study methods, 2 of which did not require the use of a digital intervention and 3 included some form of guidance within the intervention.
 The studies that met the criteria and were chosen also lack ethnic and demographic diversity, thus impacting the potential to generalize the findings and apply them in different cultural contexts.

 ## Practical Implications

 Even with acknowledging the previously mentioned limitations, the study offers actionable recommendations for the design and deployment of future (unguided) digital interventions in the <a class="gls" href="#eds">ED</a> realm:

-* **Personalization:** As eating disorders are highly individual, the interventions should be tailored to each user's particular needs.
+- **Personalization:** As eating disorders are highly individual, the interventions should be tailored to each user's particular needs.
-* **Customization:** Tying in with personalization, the interventions should allow users to customize their experience.
+- **Customization:** Tying in with personalization, the interventions should allow users to customize their experience.
 This could include the ability to select which features they want to use, how they want to track their progress, and what types of content and media they want to engage with.

 These two points lead to one recommendation: the users should be able to "co-design" the intervention upon setup.
 That includes allowing the users to select the features they want to use, how they want to track their progress, what kind of media they prefer, and what their choices are on the overall design, look and feel of the intervention.

-* **Support:** A level of support is a factor still needed when it comes to healing from an <a class="gls" href="#eds">ED</a>.
-Even though most of the reviewd interventions were designed with no guidance in mind, the users still expressed their wishes for a certain level of interpersonal support, preferring a hybrid approach over complete autonomy.
+- **Support:** A level of support is a factor still needed when it comes to healing from an <a class="gls" href="#eds">ED</a>.
+Even though most of the review interventions were designed with no guidance in mind, the users still expressed their wishes for a certain level of interpersonal support, preferring a hybrid approach over complete autonomy.
 The fine level between autonomy and guidance is still to be determined, as it is highly individual.
   To that end, the authors suggest that user-dependent, AI powered support be tested in future works.

 ## Illustrative Study Example

-Based on the results of the CASP review conducted by two individual authors, the highest scoring sstudy was the one conducted by <a class="gls" href="https://formative.jmir.org/2022/10/e38387/">Jarman et al, in 2022.</a> The study had scored 25 out of 30 points, with deductions being in the domains of considered reflexivity (0/3), considered ethical issues (2/3) and rigor data anaysis (2/3).
+Based on the results of the CASP review conducted by two individual authors, the highest scoring sstudy was the one conducted by
+<a class="gls" href="https://formative.jmir.org/2022/10/e38387/">Jarman et al,
+in 2022.</a> The study had scored 25 out of 30 points, with deductions being in the domains of considered reflexivity (0/3), considered ethical issues (2/3) and rigor data analysis (2/3).

+In their
-In their <a class="gls" href="https://mental.jmir.org/2025/1/e57795/#ref60">Multimedia Appendix 3</a>, the authors state the main findings in two distinct areas to be:
+<a class="gls" href="https://mental.jmir.org/2025/1/e57795/#ref60">Multimedia
+Appendix 3</a>, the authors state the main findings in two distinct areas to be:

 <table class="table table-bordered">
   <thead>